rizdaprasetya/mt-alt-doc/en/after-payment/status-cycle.md

-`chargeback` | Transaction is marked to be charged back. | `partial_refund` | Transaction is marked to be partially refunded. | `partial_chargeback` | Transaction is marked to be partially charged back. |
+`chargeback` | Transaction is marked to be charged back. | `partial_refund` | Transaction is marked to be partially refunded. | `partial_chargeback` | Transaction is marked to be partially charged back. | `authorize` | Only available specifically only if you are using pre-authorize feature for card transactions (an advanced feature that you will not have by default, so in most cases are safe to ignore).
+Transaction is successful and card balance is reserved (authorized) successfully.
+You can later perform API “capture” to change it into `capture`, or if no action is taken will be auto released.
+Depending on your business use case, you may assume `authorize` status as a successful transaction. | capture, <br>deny, <br>cancel, <br>expire

 #### Reversal Case
 \*Note: Known specific to payment methods of Permata Bank Transfer, Mandiri Bill Payment, and Indomaret; In some very rare cases, there is a possibility where `settlement` can later change into `deny`, also known as "Reversal".
 It may happen usually within the span of 1-5 minutes.
 It is caused by reversal triggered by the corresponding payment provider (issuing/acquiring bank), due to the nature of their payment networks.
 This status change will trigger [HTTP(s) notification/webhook](/en/after-payment/http-notification.md) from Midtrans to your server.